The real estate market and technology are always changing… here’s how I started version 2.0 and built my streamline business.

 Results came quickly from buyers who were relocating to northern Virginia from California, Texas, North Carolina, and London.

-Unintended results came from local homebuyers who wanted my help, and local owners planning to sell their homes to move into larger homes.
+And unintended results came from local homebuyers who wanted my help, and local owners planning to sell their homes to move into larger homes.

 Money Magazine called to ask me about Vienna, resulting in the Town of Vienna ranking #3 in Best Place to Live issue.